Zsclarx/Project-2-Basic-Q-A-Bot-for-College-Admission/README.md

    - Contains utility functions for tokenization, stemming, and bag-of-words representation using NLTK.

 2. **model.py**
-   - Defines the structure of the neural network model using PyTorch.
+   - Defines the structure of the neural network model using Tensorflow.

 3. **intents.json**
    - JSON file containing intents, patterns, and responses for training the chatbot.

-4. **data.pth**
+4. **chat_model**
-   - Saved PyTorch model state and other necessary information.
+   - Saved Tensorflow model state and other necessary information.

 5  **train.py**
   - contains code for training nltk model on the specified queries of admission.